IBM/charts/repo/ibm-helm/ibm-ucd-prod.md

     * [x86_64](https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/stable/openshift-client-linux.tar.gz)
   * [Install and setup the Helm 3 CLI](https://helm.sh/docs/intro/install/).

-2. Image and Helm Chart - The UCD server image and helm chart can be accessed via the Entitled Registry and public Helm repository.
+2. Image and Helm Chart - The DevOps Deploy server image and helm chart can be accessed via the Entitled Registry and public Helm repository.
-  * The public Helm chart repository can be accessed at https://github.com/IBM/charts/tree/master/repo/ibm-helm and directions for accessing the UrbanCode Deploy server chart will be discussed later in this README.
+  * The public Helm chart repository can be accessed at https://github.com/IBM/charts/tree/master/repo/ibm-helm and directions for accessing the DevOps Deploy server chart will be discussed later in this README.
   * Get a key to the entitled registry
     * Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) with the IBMid and password that are associated with the entitled software.
     * In the Entitlement keys section, select Copy key to copy the entitlement key to the clipboard.
     * An imagePullSecret must be created to be able to authenticate and pull images from the Entitled Registry.
 If the secret is named ibm-entitlement-key it will be used as the default pull secret, no value needs to be specified in the image.secret field.
 Once this secret has been created you will specify the secret name as the value for the image.secret parameter in the values.yaml you provide to 'helm install ...'
-Note: Secrets are namespace scoped, so they must be created in every namespace you plan to install UCD into.
+Note: Secrets are namespace scoped, so they must be created in every namespace you plan to install DevOps Deploy into.
 Following is an example command to create an imagePullSecret named 'ibm-entitlement-key'.

 ```
 oc create secret docker-registry ibm-entitlement-key --docker-username=cp --docker-password=<EntitlementKey> --docker-server=cp.icr.io
 ```

-3. Database - UrbanCode Deploy requires a database.
+3. Database - DevOps Deploy requires a database.
 The database may be running in your cluster or on hardware that resides outside of your cluster.
-This database  must be configured as described in [Installing the server database](https://www.ibm.com/support/knowledgecenter/SS4GSP_7.1.1/com.ibm.udeploy.install.doc/topics/DBinstall.html) before installing the containerized UrbanCode Deploy server.
-The values used to connect to the database are required when installing the UrbanCode Deploy server.
-The Apache Derby database type is not supported when running the UrbanCode Deploy server in a Kubernetes cluster.
+This database  must be configured as described in [Installing the server database](https://www.ibm.com/support/knowledgecenter/SS4GSP_7.1.1/com.ibm.udeploy.install.doc/topics/DBinstall.html) before installing the containerized DevOps Deploy server.
+The values used to connect to the database are required when installing the DevOps Deploy server.
+The Apache Derby database type is not supported when running the DevOps Deploy server in a Kubernetes cluster.

-4. Secret - A Kubernetes Secret object must be created to store the initial UrbanCode Deploy server administrator password, the password used to access the database mentioned above, and the password for all keystores used by the UrbanCode Deploy server.
+4. Secret - A Kubernetes Secret object must be created to store the initial DevOps Deploy server administrator password, the password used to access the database mentioned above, and the password for all keystores used by the DevOps Deploy server.
 The name of the secret you create must be specified in the property 'secret.name' in your values.yaml.

 * Through the oc/kubectl CLI, create a Secret object in the target namespace.